 Your domain is central to your organization’s brand and availability over the internet.
 It’s also key to your security, and that of your users.
 We’ve outlined answers to common questions below.

 We also recommend you review our domain security best practices page.

 Don’t see an answer to your question?
 Contact us.

-.gov is a unique space, only available to genuine U.S.-based government organizations.
+.gov is a unique space, only available to genuine U.S.-based government organizations and publicly controlled entities.

 - Who can obtain a .gov domain and what are the requirements?

 - What’s an “authorizing authority”, and who is ours?

 - We’re an elections office.
 Who is our authorizing authority?

 - We’re a school district.
 Can we get a .gov domain?

 - What contact information do we need to keep updated?